 I respectfully request that you instruct State Land Commissioner Robyn Sahid to reject Copper World’s request to auction 160 acres of State Trust Land included in ASLD Application #53-122457.

 According to an Oct.
 14 memorandum by Pima County Administrator Jan Lesher, the department informed Pima County at an Oct.
 8 meeting it intends to auction the land next year.
-The sale of this property to Copper World facilitates develop of a mining project that would deplete 70 billion gallons of ground water, permanently damage vital natural and cultural resources, and threaten public health and well-being of residents in the nearby community of Corona de Tucson.
+The sale of this property to Copper World facilitates the development of a mining project that would deplete 70 billion gallons of ground water, permanently damage vital natural and cultural resources, and threaten public health and well-being of residents in the nearby community of Corona de Tucson.

 During the Oct.
 8 meeting, Commissioner Sahid told Deputy County Administrator Carmine DeBonis that selling the 160 acres to Hudbay would allow the company to move the tailings dump further south and away from homes in Corona de Tucson.
 However, Hudbay has not formally committed to do this to the county or the land department.